 - Asphyxiation: extreme loss of oxygen and increase of carbon dioxide such that the body becomes unconscious or causes death.
 Suffocation.

-- Malaria: a disease caused by a protozoan carried by a mosquito.
+- Malaria: a disease caused by single-celled organisms that can be carried by mosquitoes.
 Symptoms - cycles of chills, fever, and sweating... more

 - Medicinal: something that works like a medicine to treat or cure health problems.